Paul C. Watler

 - Texas Associated Press Managing Editors, Texas Press Association

-- “Aligning Open Government Ideals With Law Enforcement Provisions,” Jackson Walker Insights (Oct.
+- Author, “Aligning Open Government Ideals With Law Enforcement Provisions,” Jackson Walker Insights (Oct.
 30, 2018)

 - Co-Author, “U.S. Attorney General Announces Plans to Pursue Leak Investigations,” Jackson Walker Insights (Aug.
 31, 2017)